sindhyas-swift/RecipeBot/README.md

 Select a simulator and Build/Run the app by clicking the run button in Xcode.
 ### Focus Areas: What specific areas of the project did you prioritize?
 Why did you choose to focus on these areas?

 From a developer’s point of view, as this app has very minimum functionalities, I focused mainly on the User interface and Performance optimization.
 I have designed the UI by keeping in mind an app that is simple and visually appealing.
-Performance of the app was taken into consideration for a faster loading using swift concurrency (Async/Await).
-To reduce the network usage and to have an optimum storage utilization, Images were stored in cache.
+Performance of the app was taken into consideration for a faster loading using swift concurrency (Async/Await,AsyncImage).
+To reduce the network usage and to have an optimum storage utilization, Images are stored in cache.
 MVVM architecture is used to make the code clean, testable and maintainable.

 ### Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?